nus-cs2103-AY2324S2/ip/docs/README.md

 When the user delete some tasks, Zizhen will archive the tasks instead of simply delete it!
 So, it will save the archived tasks for future use if nedded!

+Users can find archived tasks by entering **"archived"** The above command would show the archived tasks.